sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

  ![Footer](assets/Sigma_Footer.png)
   ## Provisioning Sigma

+**Note:**<br>
+If you have previously use Snowflake Partner Connect to establish a Sigma instance and you are still using that instance to do additional QuickStarts, you will need to [resync the connection to Snowflake in Sigma.](https://help.sigmacomputing.com/docs/troubleshoot-your-connection#sync-your-data)

 ### Provisioning Sigma via Snowflake Partner Connect

 1. On the left hand side of the Snowflake UI, navigate to Admin, then select partner connect.
 Click the icon for Sigma.